EmilioCortesM/Pokedex_react/README.md

 # Pokedex_react
-Pokedex created with Reactjs to learn to play with Redux.
-Reactive.
+Pokedex created with Reactjs to learn to play with Redux

 https://reactapp-pokemon.netlify.app/